Morocco with the family, the essentials to know before leaving

 |Beach in Morocco|

-A huge playground, Morocco is full of fun things to do with the family.
+A huge playground, in Morocco, is full of fun things to do with the family.
 The activity that young people enjoy the most is swimming.
 Bordered by the Mediterranean to the north and the Atlantic on the entire west coast, Morocco offers superb seaside resorts and beautiful and diversified beaches on a quality coastline adapted to all your desires.
 There are calm family beaches on the side of Agadir or between Essaouira and Casablanca that are well-equipped and well-liked by families.
 If you prefer more natural settings, the beaches along the coasts of Essaouira and Saidia will exceed your expectations.

 Discover the charm of the Orient

 Young people, whatever their age, will love visiting the souks of Fez or Marrakech.
 Picturesque and completely exotic in terms of noises, colors, and smells, the souks are overflowing with trinkets and unusual objects.
 You can also take them to visit the Medina by bike or explore the city in a horse-drawn carriage before stopping at the Jemaa el-Fna square in Marrakech where the fakirs and snake charmers will capture their full attention.
 Horse-drawn carriages are also provided to go around the ramparts.
-To withstand the heat, offer them a good fresh fruit juice for a few dirhams!
+To withstand the heat, offer them good fresh fruit juice for a few dirhams!
 Jemaa El Fna Square is as lively during the day as it is in the evening.
 Your little tribe will be delighted to participate in the activities offered to onlookers of all ages or to applaud the street acrobat shows.

 Play desert nomads with your family and fill up on memories during a timeless stroll.
 Take part in a 4X4 trek, or, more scenically, on the back of a camel.
 After setting up the bivouac and a moment of sharing around the evening campfire, you will spend a night under the stars in the middle of the desert.
 And then what happiness for the little ones to roll in the sand and... for once not to shower!